 “This is Who We Are” partners community members with local artists to create public art pieces that represent the fabric of the community.
 The first project launched at Anythink Bennett in December 2011 with the help of funds raised by the Anythink Foundation.

 This project brings people together to create an incredible art piece that lives on in the library.
-Plans are underway to launch similar projects at each of Anythink’s locations, with the next one slated to be unveiled at Anythink Wright Farms.

 The Singing Tree

 Created by Denver-based Alt Ethos, The Singing Tree is an outdoor installation that uses light and sound to create an interactive experience.
 Using an integrated MIDI keyboard, this piece operates as a musical instrument for people to play and can be programmed to include a variety of different sounds and effects.
 The Singing Tree is the first public art piece in the Perl Mack community.

 "Our goal is to build communities through memorable experiences that are creative and fun," says Alt Ethos CEO Ethan Bach.
 "And I must admit that The Singing Tree is my new favorite activation."

 The Singing Tree honors former Anythink Board of Trustees Ray Coffey.
 Coffey served on the Anythink Board of Trustees from 2004-2019, including as president from 2015-2016.